Sam-Beynon/sam-beynon.github.io/_posts/2022-02-23-Umbraco-Custom-Property-Editors.md

 * Adding 3rd party angularJS code to the module.
 * Automatically populating related custom and system defined properties on the server side
 * Automatically populating related custom and system defined properties on the client side
-* Locating and understanding where the data lives in the Umbraco database.

 ## Creating a basic property editor and registering it for use in Umbraco.